Databaseless Java Persistence for Microservices & Serverless

 EclipseStore is a databaseless Java-native persistence layer built for cloud-native microservices and serverless systems.
-EclipseStore enables storing any Java object graph of any size and complexity transaction-save seamlessly into any binary data storage such as plain files, persistent volumes or cloud object storage such as AWS S3.
-The ACID transaction journal guarants full-consistency and snapshots of the system state changes are regularly saved to disk.
-Each transaction is stored appended to the storage using the highly optimized Eclipse Serializer byte format.
-Data is loaded and restored in memory fully automated by just accessing your object graph.
-Lazy-Loading enables to run EclipseStore also with min memory cpacity even lower than 1 GB RAM.
+EclipseStore is the only data storage solution that uses the native Java object model instead of database-specific structure or format.
+It enables storing any Java object graph of any size and complexity transaction-safe seamlessly into any binary data storage such as plain files, persistent volumes or cloud object storage such as AWS S3.
+Snapshots of the object graph diffs are regularly saved to the storage and the ACID transaction journal guarantees full consistency.
+Each diff is stored as a bytecode representation appended to the storage using Eclipse Serializers highly optimized byte format.
+Objects are retrieved from the storage and restored in memory fully automated by just accessing the objects in your object graph via getter.
+Lazy-Loading enables to run EclipseStore also with low memory cpacity even lower than 1 GB.
 At system start, only object IDs are loaded into RAM.
-Related object references (subgraphs) are restored in memory only on demand.
+Related object references (subgraphs) are restored in memory on-demand only.
 Using EclipseStore is really simple.

 Live mirroring of system state by creating micro snapshots

 Snapshots of the object graph changes (the delta) are regularly serialized to disk transaction-safety and full consistent.

 Your Java object graph in RAM becomes an ultra-fast Java in-memory database providing microsecond response & query time.

 Big memory is perfect, but works also with low memory

 At smaller RAM size just keep hot data in RAM.
 With lazy-loading you can restore only what's needed.

 Smallest persistence layer for Java.
 No magic.
 No heavy-weight dependencies.
 Pure-Java.
 Built for microservices & serverless.

 Cloud-native data storage